-Built from the local golden coloured stone, the houses and cottages make a picture perfect village and a very popular tourist attraction.
+Built from the local golden coloured stone, the houses and cottages make a picture perfect, charming village and a very popular tourist attraction.
 Many of the houses are three hundred years old and some are from the Elizabethan era, four hundred years ago.

 The River Windrush gently flows through the village with neat stone banks and tree shaded greens.
 There are also several elegant 18th century low stone bridges that cross the water and connect the many Cotswold homes.
+These five stone bridges provide the access from one side of the river to the other.
 During the summer locals and guests alike sit along the river in the village centre and children paddle and cool off in its shallow waters.

 The origins of the village date back to 709AD with the building of a wooden church.